Locations in British Columbia

 Taylor | British Columbia

-Taylor overlooks the Peace River and surrounding valley.
-In 1896, Donald Herbert Taylor homesteaded at Peace River Crossing where he met and married Charlotte.
-In 1905 they moved to Hudson’s Hope where Herbie became the Factor for the Hudson’s Bay Co.
-They stayed there until 1912 when they moved back down the river and were the first family to settle on the Flats.
+Taylor, at km 56 of the Alaska Highway, overlooks the Peace River and surrounding valley.
+In 1896, Donald “Herbie” Taylor moved west from Manitoba.
+First homesteading at Peace River Crossing, Alberta before moving to Hudson’s Hope in 1905 to become the Factor for the Hudson’s Bay Co.
+In 1912 he moved his family down river and became the first family to settle on the Flats, which came to be known as the Taylor Flats.
 Herbie maintained a Peace River ferry crossing for fur traders, prospectors and homesteaders.

-When the Peace River Suspension Bridge opened in 1943 it was the longest bridge on the Alaska Highway at 2130 feet.
+A post office was opened in 1923 and the town was officially recognized as Taylor.
+The Peace River Suspension Bridge opened in 1943 and was the longest bridge on the Alaska Highway at 2130 feet.
 It collapsed in 1957 and was rebuilt in 1959.

 Taylor Info Centre is on the left if you are headed towards Alaska.
 250-789-9015